-The aim of this module is to enable you to develop your theoretical, methodological and research skills to enhance your ability to conduct rigorous research and reach to sound evidence based conclusions, which can form the basis for the development of effective service delivery in health and social care organisations.
+The aim of this course is to enable you to develop your theoretical, methodological and research skills to enhance your ability to undertake searches of the academic literature, critically appraise research studies, plan and conduct rigorous research and reach sound analytical conclusions.
+It is these conclusions that can form the basis for the development of effective service delivery in health and social care organisations.

 You will develop a thorough understanding of the principles, theory and epistemology of research and data analysis methods.
 Equal emphasis is given to the teaching of qualitative and quantitative research methods and study designs.